 The arbitrator shall have no authority to render a decision or award beyond the termination date, or renewal or extension thereof, of this Agreement.

-The arbitrator shall have authority to base his or her decision or award on the evidence and matters presented to him/her by the parties in the presence of each other, the matters presented in the written briefs of the parties, and all appropriate arbitration rulings, decisions and awards previously decided upon.
+The arbitrator shall have authority to base their decision or award on the evidence and matters presented to him/her by the parties in the presence of each other, the matters presented in the written briefs of the parties, and all appropriate arbitration rulings, decisions and awards previously decided upon.

 Appeal of Arbitration.
 Petition by either party to a court of competent jurisdiction, on any arbitration decision or award shall be limited to the following:

-The arbitrator exceeded his/her jurisdiction or authority under this Agreement.
+The arbitrator exceeded their jurisdiction or authority under this Agreement.

 The arbitrator’s decision or award is based on an error of law.